alkistz/pp-assessment/README.md

 See the next section for more details on my assumptions.

 ## Assumptions & Notes

 * I can only use the data where the value of `averagingPeriod_value` is `24`  if I want to have the 24 hour rolling average.
 I could have computed it with the other averaging types data as well but when I filter the countries and indices we are interested in, I only have data for 1 day (<24 hours) making it imposible for this specific use-case to calculate the 24 hours rolling average (unless I missed something).
 * I am assuming that all negative observations are invalid for simplicity.
 I normally would have digged into the API docs to figure it out or asked someone who had treated this kind of data before.
 * I am assuming that we want all values expressed as μg/m3.
 I googled a formula to convert but not sure if this is the correct one.
-(PS: in the end, I didn't have to use it because after filtering I only have μg/m3 units)
+(PS: in the end, I didn't have to use it because after filtering I only have μg/m3 units).
+* I am assuming that we want one observation per city so for cities with more than one location, I take the average.

 ## Potential extentions and improvements

 * Develop a better structure for the DB optimised for specific use cases.
-For example, organising the data using a snowflake schema with several dimention tables to capture metadata details and specific aggregated views optimised for analytics and reporting
+For example, organising the data using a snowflake schema with several dimention tables to capture metadata details and specific aggregated views optimised for analytics and reporting.
 * Serve the data through an API (FAST API is very good for this kind of things)
 * Add more data cleaning and validation based on business and logical rules.
 * Add another layer of abstraction to decouple the DB layer from the operations layer making it easy to switch between different types of databases.
 This could be achieved for example with the use of protocol classes in `Python`.
 * Refactor the code focusing on design principles so it is for example easy to maintain, easy to change and easy to understand.
+* Make a more robust pipeline that is capable of handling bigger datasets and add a scheduler.
+This could be done for example with technologies like Airflow and PySpark.
+* Connect the pipeline to the API.

 ## Q&A